nitishgupta08/Sorting-Visualizer/README.md

 # Features to add
-1. Show bar value when you hover over the bar
+1. Tooltip to show bar value.